tinavas/rechargeserver/README.md

 User can see his child user list including current available of that child.
 **User Creation :** User will be able to create his child by giving child email, password, service list (Mandatory).
 While creating a new user parent will be able to assign any number of services.
 Parent will be able to update child informations.
 Any new service may be added or existing service may be disabled by the parent.

+User(Parent) will able to forward balance to his child(Balance validation must be check after balance transfer).he will able to return back balance from his child if needed.
+Parent able to set service rate to his child and  also will be able to change serive rate any time of his child.

+**Home Page History: ** Shows all services short views that are provided by that side.